 Know What You Have So You Can Know What You Need With a Content Analysis

+But there’s another step that brings even more glorious order to a content strategy.
 I’m talking about the strategy before the content strategy.
 The content audit.

 If your business is anything like most, you have a disorganized vault of content that likely includes blog posts, videos, whitepapers, how-to guides, one-pagers, service briefs, advertising, data sheets and more.

 When you have a lot of disparate content, there are a few things that are probably true:

 - Some of it is outdated and is no longer serving a helpful purpose to your audience

 - Much of your content falls into one stage of the buyer’s journey, leaving gaps at other stages where your audience isn’t being properly served

 - The different types of content aren’t being properly leveraged for the right stage of the buyer’s journey